-In order to further Hong Kong’s position as one of the freest and fairest markets in the world, it’s necessary to encourage healthy competition amongst businesses, prohibit anti-competitive practices and generally level the playing field for all of the businesses in Hong Kong.
-Writes partner and head of employment, Hong Kong Helen Colquhoun and associate Alex Ma at DLA Piper.
+In order to further Hong Kong’s position as one of the freest and fairest markets in the world, it’s necessary to encourage healthy competition among businesses, prohibit anti-competitive practices and generally level the playing field for all businesses in Hong Kong, writes partner and head of employment for Hong Kong Helen Colquhoun, and associate Alex Ma at DLA Piper.

-To achieve this, the Competition Ordinance (Cap 619) (“Ordinance”) was enacted and came to effect in 2015, with an aim to prohibit conduct which prevents, restricts or distorts competition in Hong Kong.
-Under the Ordinance, the following two rules were introduced:
+To achieve this, the Competition Ordinance (Cap 619) (“Ordinance”) was enacted and came into effect in 2015, with the aim to prohibit conduct which prevents, restricts or distorts competition in Hong Kong.
+Under the ordinance, the following two rules were introduced:

-- First Conduct Rule: which prohibits any arrangement between any businesses which prevent, restrict or distort competition (e.g. price-fixing agreements or combined effort to manipulate other key parameters); and
+- First conduct rule: which prohibits any arrangement between any businesses which prevent, restrict or distort competition (for example, price-fixing agreements or combined effort to manipulate other key parameters); and

-- Second Conduct Rule: which prohibits conduct engaged in by businesses with substantial market power with a view to exclude other competitors from the market (e.g. offering pricing at below cost in an attempt to suffocate competitors or exclusive dealing arrangements with suppliers with the aim to foreclose its competitors).
+- Second conduct rule: which prohibits conduct engaged in by businesses with substantial market power with a view to exclude other competitors from the market (for example, offering pricing at below cost in an attempt to suffocate competitors or exclusive dealing arrangements with suppliers with the aim to foreclose its competitors).

 EMPLOYERS AND THE FIRST CONDUCT RULE

-In the Bulletin, the Commission advises employers that the following are prohibited conduct which fall foul of the First Conduct Rule:
+In the bulletin, the commission advises employers the following are prohibited conduct which fall foul of the first conduct rule:

 - Exchange of sensitive information: Employers should also bear in mind that not only are wage-fixing and non-poaching agreements not permitted, but also the sharing of information about their intentions in these are also prohibited.
-Employers are reminded that in the Commission’s Guideline on the First Conduct Rule, it states that the term “agreement” is a broad concept that captures any oral, written, express or implied arrangement, understanding, promise or undertaking.
+Employers are reminded that in the commission’s guidelines on the first conduct rule, it states that the term “agreement” is a broad concept that captures any oral, written, express or implied arrangement, understanding, promise or undertaking.
 It does not matter whether the agreements/arrangements are legally enforceable or not.